loxilb-io/loxilb/README.md

 loxilb is a cloud-native "edge" load-balancer stack built from grounds up using eBPF at its core. loxilb aims to provide the following :

-- Service type external load-balancer for kubernetes (hence the name loxilb)
+- Service type external load-balancer for kubernetes
 - L4/NAT stateful loadbalancer
    * NAT44, NAT66, NAT64 with One-ARM, FullNAT, DSR etc
    * High-availability support